 The diagnosis of cervical spine syndrome

-The difficulty of diagnosing cervical spine syndrome lies in the fact that many disparate symptoms occur simultaneously.
-Anyone suffering from complaints in the neck and shoulder area should consult a doctor.
-In practice, the diagnosis proceeds as follows:
+The difficulty in diagnosing cervical spine syndrome lies in the fact that many inconsistent symptoms occur simultaneously.
+Anyone suffering from discomfort in the neck and shoulder area should consult a doctor.

 Treatment of cervical spine syndrome

-No one in medicine has believed for a long time that back pain can be permanently alleviated by medication alone.
-The treatment of cervical spine syndrome usually involves several approaches - both with the active involvement of the patient and with passive forms of therapy.
+No one in medicine has believed for a long time that back pain can be permanently relieved by medication alone.
+The treatment of cervical spine syndrome usually involves several approaches - both with the active participation of the patient and with passive forms of therapy.
 Experience has shown that a combination of different treatment approaches leads to success.
-Which methods are used here?

 Drug therapy